 Let’s face it: Yoga inversions can be intimidating.
 Sure, famous yogis make handstands and headstands look easy, but maybe you’re not quite ready to throw your legs in the air like you just don’t care.
 But there’s good reason to get vertical: Handstands and other forms of yoga inversions can strengthen muscles in your arms, shoulders and upper body, and require superior core strength to stabilize the body.
-Plus, you’ll increase circulation to your upper body and relieve pressure on your legs and feet.
+Plus, by learning how to do a handstand, you’ll be able to increase circulation to your upper body and maybe even relieve pressure on your legs and feet.

 Want more yoga tips from Briohny?
 Head to DailyBurn.com for full-length yoga practices you can stream anytime, anywhere.

 Originally published September 2014.
 Updated July 17, 2016.